Physics-Informed Supervised Residual Learning for Electromagnetic Modeling: Numerical Results and Analysis

 \subsection{Lossy scatterers}

-In this section, lossy scatterers in domain $D$ are taken into account and the contrast can be calculated using \eq{eq31}.
-There are four cylinders in domain $D$ and they have random positions and radii.
-The ranges of real parts and imaginary parts of contrast can refer to \tab{table01}. \fig{lossychi} shows six examples of contrast distributions.
-The frequency of incident field is also fixed at 3GHz and the directions of incident field are randomly selected in $[0^{\circ}, 90^{\circ}, 180^{\circ}, 270^{\circ}]$, as shown in \fig{lossypinc}.
+In this section, we apply PhiSRL to solve VIEs with lossy scatterers to verify its universality because lossy scatterers have different interactions with incident fields compared to lossless ones.
+Four cylinders with random positions and radii are located in $D$.
+The formulation of contrast is \eq{eq31} and the ranges of contrasts can refer to \tab{table01}. \fig{lossychi} shows six examples.
+The incident frequency is fixed at 3GHz and the incident angle is randomly selected in $[0^{\circ}, 90^{\circ}, 180^{\circ}, 270^{\circ}]$, as shown in \fig{lossypinc}.
+40000 data samples are generated by MoM of which 80\% and 20\% are for training and testing respectively.
+The computing platform and training setup of SiPhiResNet and NiPhiResNet are the same as the ones in the cases of lossless scatterers.

-SIPISRLNN and NSIPISRLNN are implemented in Pytorch and the computing platform is one Nvidia V100 GPU.
-Adam\cite{Kingma2014} is the optimization algorithm of SIPIRSLNN and NSIPISRLNN.
-The learning rate is initialized as 0.002 and multiplied by 0.8 every 20 epochs.
-MoM is used to generate 40000 data samples for SIPISRLNN and NSIPISRLNN of which 80\% are for training and 20\% for testing.
-Note that \eq{eq37} can be regarded as a different type of equations compared to non-lossy ones due to the imaginary parts of contrast.